colincurrie/olioex/README.md

     rails db:create
     rails db:migrate

+You may also need to install redis to back the action cable support.
+To install on a Mac please use homebrew:

+    brew install redis

 ### How to run the test suite

 The project has an RSpec test suite which generates a code coverage report in the `spec/coverage` folder.
 The test suite can be run with the following command: